adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 > &ldquo;Progressive Enhancement is the philosophy of providing a baseline **core** experience for everyone; and creating an even better, **enhanced** experience for people who use a more capable browser.&rdquo;
 > <br> &mdash; <cite>Me</cite>

 Progressive Enhancement (PE) is one of those things that "everybody" knows don't they?
-In reality there are significant misunderstandings about it both from a philosophical stand point and more importantly the application of it in written code.
+In reality there are significant misunderstandings about it both from a philosophical stand point and more importantly the application of it in code.

 Whilst Javascript isn't the *only* relevant technology (patience I will cover this off in a minute), the thing we developers struggle with is how to answer the following question: